African Music Culture

 Kuti was also a human rights activist, and he founded the Movement for the People’s Liberation of Angola (MPLA) in 1975 to support the Angolan liberation struggle.
 Kuti died in 1997, but his music continues to be popular around the world.
 His legacy is that of a musician who used his music to protest social and political injustice and who helped to create a unique sound that celebrates African culture.

-Fela Kuti was an accomplished musician and activist who is considered the father of Afrobeat.
+As a musician and social activists, they often compare Fela to Bob Marley.
+Like Marley, Fela used his music as a tool for political change.
+The legendary Kuti was an accomplished musician and activist who is considered the father of Afrobeat.
 He used his music to spread awareness about social injustice in Africa and promote Pan-Africanism.
 His legacy continues to be celebrated today.

 About the author